AUTHORS: rejection or no rejection, what's your preference?

 Exactly!

-Steven L. Nelson – over 7 years ago
+Steven L. Nelson – almost 8 years ago

 login to leave comment